camlyall/camlyall.github.io/index.md

 I'm camlyall, creator of this here site.
 Before you go any further, have you tried turning it off and on again?
 No, seriously...

 Welcome to my notes.
 Hopefully they can be of some use to you.
-Here, I will store various notes and instructions that I use regularly.
+I have stored various notes and instructions that I use regularly.
 By the time you are seeing this they are likely out of date.
 I take no reponsiblility if these instructions make things worse 😁.
 Good luck.

 <br/>